* Application deadline for Round 17 extended to Monday 31 October 2022 *

 Rules of the WIMSIG Cheryl E. Praeger Travel Awards

-- Eligibility: Applicants must be women who either (a) hold a PhD (or equivalent) in the mathematical sciences and have a work address (or home address in the case of an applicant who is not currently employed) in Australia, or (b) are studying in a PhD program in the mathematical sciences at an Australian university.
+- Eligibility: Applicants must be women, trans or gender diverse people who either (a) hold a PhD (or equivalent) in the mathematical sciences and have a work address (or home address in the case of an applicant who is not currently employed) in Australia, or (b) are studying in a PhD program in the mathematical sciences at an Australian university.
 They must also have been members of the Australian Mathematical Society for at least twelve months at the time of application.
 (Backdating of membership to the previous year is not sufficient.)
 Each applicant can receive at most one WIMSIG Cheryl E. Praeger Travel Award in any two-year period.
 Applicants receiving more than $2000 annually in external funding for travel, at the time the application is made, are ineligible.
 (Here “external” means “from sources outside the applicant’s home institution”.)
 However partial travel funding from other sources does not make a candidate ineligible.

 - Each year there will be two rounds of the selection process, with closing dates on April 1 and on October 1.
 Applications should be sent via email to email@example.com.
 Applications must be submitted for either of the two rounds prior to the planned travel or that immediately following the travel.
 Individual applications will not be assessed outside of a funding round.
 Normally applicants will receive notification of the outcome within 45 days of the close of the round.

 - Applications should consist of: (a) a current CV (at most three pages); and (b) the completed application form, including an explanation (at most one page) of the purpose of the proposed trip and how it will advance the candidate’s research, and a budget listing actual expected expenses (which may exceed the total amount that can be granted).